ludo237/php-updater/README.md

 ## TODOs

-* Select the preferred version of PHP, like 5.5 or 5.6
+* Select the preferred version of PHP
 * Select all the possible extensions that you might want to install